wp-plugins/events-manager/readme.txt

 == Installation ==

+= Installing or Upgrading from 2.x =

+1. Back up your database if upgrading is recommended, as with any plugin or wordpress upgrade.
-1. Upload the `events-manager` folder to the `/wp-content/plugins/` directory
+2. Upload the `events-manager` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add events list or calendars following the instructions in the Usage section.
+4. Add events list or calendars following the instructions in the Usage section.

+= Upgrading from 1.* only =

 Events Manager 1.* adopters should: